 How it influences IT and the Ukrainian economy?

 Andreas: We decided to do this mainly to rejuvenate the middle class in Ukraine.
-80% of Ukrainian IT is working for export and the Ukrainian economy is much weaker than the ones where it exports.
+80% of software development companies in Ukraine are working for export and the Ukrainian economy is much weaker than the ones where it exports.
 By offering new job opportunities within international companies we create an inflow of currency.
 We do this not only to strengthen the economic situation but also to change people’s mentality and teach them to take social responsibility.

 Uve: We can see that the creation of new openings in mid-sized cities influences the IT industry as a whole.
 We don’t only increase the talent pool, but we increase competitiveness.
 We build stronger loyalty from people in smaller cities, which makes a lot of sense from a business perspective.
 And we actively work with gender discrepancy, because two-thirds of our students are women.
 Donor funding helps us offer scholarships to engage more women.
 By doing so we attract a further 50% of the population into the IT industry, shaking up the male dominance that is in play.